erwanlem/grimble-tiling-wm/README.md

 ## Suggestions

-This extension is not perfect, if you have suggestion to make it better feel free to create issues to improve it!
+This extension is not perfect, if you have suggestions to make it better feel free to create issues to improve this extension!